gabrielvicenteYT/placeholdermcforafullguide/docs/server_lists/ANTICHEAT_TEST_SERVERS.md

 ## Anti-Cheat Test Servers
-Anti-Cheat Test Servers are vital both for cheating, AND for legit players.
+Anti-Cheat Test Servers are vital both for cheaters AND for legit players.
 Server Owners *should* use anti-cheat test servers (along with a hacked client that bypasses practically everything), to choose an anti-cheat for their server-
 This list contains some popular anti-cheat test servers, along with some kind of unknown ones, so keep that in mind.
 ## Multi Anti-Cheat Test Servers
 ### AntiCheat Test